-The Publisher and the Editorial Board of all our Journals are putting rigorous efforts to deliver high quality content with the highest transparency and cleanest ethics Behaviour as possible.
+The Publisher and the Editorial Board of all our Journals are putting rigorous efforts to deliver high-quality content with the highest transparency and cleanest ethical behaviour.
 With the - intent to follow the best practice, below procedures are adhered:

 Authors should follow the ethical codes of publications.
 They should:

 - Present an objective, discussion of the significance of research work as well as sufficient detail and references to permit others to replicate the experiments.